Red-Hat-EMEA-SSA-AppDev-Team/amq-interconnect-federation-demo/docs/chapter4.md

 **Well done!** you've reached the end of the tutorial and you should have successfully deployed a full Federated multi-cluster Messaging layer.

+---

+## Final words

+This tutorial has introduced you to a proposed topology that was targeted for a federation use case.
+This scenario of course is only one of many.

+Messaging allows many different interaction patterns (eg. one-to-one, one-to-many, etc), and many different topologies to address very different needs.

+The combination of AMQ Interconnect with AMQ Broker is very powerful, and valid for most messaging use cases.
+You can discover more possibilities by exploring features and capabilities of these technologies.

+*OpenShift* can help you to greatly reduce administrative tasks but don't forget AMQ can also be deployed and used outside *OpenShift*.

+---

-You can return to the main [Introduction page](../Readme.md#messaging-federation-using-amq-interconnect) and start all over again !
+From here you can return to the main [Introduction page](../Readme.md#messaging-federation-using-amq-interconnect) and start all over again !